Tax Forms for Expats in Groningen β€” Dutch M-form & Refund Guide

-Most expats who worked in Groningen (Groningen Province) are owed a tax refund of €300–800 β€” but most never file because the Dutch tax system feels too complex.
-With approximately 18,000 expats in Groningen, Benefitly helps you file your belastingaangifte without DigiD, from €89.
-This guide covers deadlines, documents, and how to maximize your refund.
+Need Dutch tax forms for expats in Groningen?
+This guide explains the M-form, P-form, income tax return and refund process.
+Some expats who worked in Groningen (Groningen Province) may be eligible for a tax refund, but the Dutch tax system can feel complex.
+With approximately 18,000 expats in Groningen, Benefitly helps you file your belastingaangifte without sharing your DigiD password, from €89.

 BSN Office